- Academic Affairs

 - Human Resource Services

 - Office of Philanthropy

 - Police and Public Safety

 - President's Office

 - University Counsel

-Asbestos is a naturally occurring mineral that is used in building products due to its fiber strength and heat-resistant qualities.
+Asbestos is a naturally occurring mineral that is used in building products because of its fiber strength and heat-resistant qualities.
 Most of its use in these products has been discontinued; however, it still is permitted in certain applications and can be found in older building materials.
-Unfortunately, asbestos can causes severe disease to individuals exposed to it.
+Unfortunately, asbestos can cause severe disease to individuals exposed to it.
 Especially if inhaled.

-To protect employees, students and visitors the University aggressively removes any asbestos that presents a hazard to people and as it renovates buildings.
+To protect employees, students, and visitors, the University aggressively removes any asbestos that presents a hazard to people and as it renovates buildings.
 This includes hiring professional contracts that are properly trained and equipped to remove asbestos.
-The University also periodically inspects buildings for asbestos and provides training employees that may come across asbestos during their normal duties.
+The University also periodically inspects buildings for asbestos and provides training to employees that may come across asbestos during their normal duties.